cassava/colemath/README.md

   * Inclusion of vim mappings, so that the hjkl navigation works.
     Only the keys that must be changed have been changed.

-The Xmodmap scripts are put into /usr/share/colemak along with the picture of the colemak keyboard layout.
-For these to be useful, they need to be copied into your home directory.
+The Xmodmap scripts are put into /usr/share/colemath along with the picture of the colemath keyboard layout.
+For these to be useful, they need to be loaded with Xmodmap in your user session.

-`Xmodmap.colemak.math` is the modification, and `Xmodmap.colemak.reset` is the script to return to the default Colemak configuration.